mdcatapult/COSHH-UI/README.md

 The app is deployed on https://coshh.wopr.inf.mdc/

-The release stage in CI is not working as expected (for the API at least), and as of 25 October 2022 the API deployment uses an image tagged `nick-test-251022-2`.
+The publish stage in CI is not working as expected (for the API at least), and as of 25 October 2022 the API deployment uses an image tagged `nick-test-251022-2`.
 This image was built locally and pushed up to the registry manually.
 Pending fixing the CI this process will need to be repeated for each redeployment instead of using the `latest` tag created in CI: